Sales Operations Manager

 London

-Established, very successful UK SaaS product company are looking to grow their commercial team by bringing in an experienced Sales Operations Manager.
-With a focus on sales operational excellence, driven by the CRM data (Salesforce) & a commercial eye – you’ll report directly to the Director of Sales ops, on a global scale.
+Established, very successful UK SaaS product company are looking for an experienced Sales Operations Manager.
+With a focus on sales operational excellence, driven by the CRM data (Salesforce) & a commercial eye – you’ll report directly to the Director of Commercial & operate on a global scale.

 You’ll relish the challenge of joining a mature (but still innovative!) software company that is going through solid growth & being the CRM data & sales operational guru.
 Owning all aspects of the CRM, Sales reporting, MI reporting & generally being awesome at making sure your sales team are supported to achieve their numbers.

-Working closely with sales leadership, sales enablement & commercial operations teams – you’ll be commercially focused but with an obsession for driving sales success with data-driven CRM decisions.
+Working closely with sales leadership, sales enablement, commercial operations teams & your own Sales Ops Specialist (the data person!) – you’ll be commercially focused but with an obsession for driving sales success with data-driven CRM decisions.

 If all the above sounds like your area of expertise - we’d love to hear from you!

 Location: London office but mostly remote / home office-based role.
-Potentially 1-2 days in the central London office, but largely home based.
-We have people from all over the UK.
+Potentially 1-2 days in the central London office per month, but largely home based.
+We have people from all over the UK & are a global company.

 What else can I expect?